Credit Cards Credit Card Basics

 What types of bills can you pay with a credit card?

 In some cases, the companies you work with might accept a credit card payment only if you pay an added fee.
 There are also third-party services, such as Plastiq, that allow you to pay any bill you want with a card but charge an additional fee.
-When you have to pay fees to use your card, it might not be worth doing.
+It’s tough to imagine this being worth the fees and added hassle, but it may work for you.

 Credit cards we recommend for paying your utility bills

-If you decide to go ahead and use a credit card to make utility bill payments, consider a general card that offers a flat rewards structure on every purchase.
+If you decide to use a credit card to make utility bill payments, consider a general card that offers a flat rewards structure on every purchase.

 For example, the Chase Freedom Unlimited® allows you to earn 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
 After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
 So you could earn $60 worth of rewards at a 1.5% rate after spending $4,000.

-Or the Capital One Venture Rewards Credit Card gives you 2 miles per dollar on every purchase, every day, 5 miles per dollar on hotels and rental cars booked through Capital One Travel and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.
+Or the Capital One Venture Rewards Credit Card gives you 2 miles per dollar on every purchase, every day, 5 miles per dollar on hotels, vacation rentals and rental cars booked through Capital One Travel and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.
 With $4,000 worth of utilities, you could get 8,000 miles — an $80 value you can redeem toward travel.

-By shopping around for the best credit cards, you can find a card that works for you and helps you maximize your rewards.
+By shopping around for the best credit cards, you can find a card that fits your spending habits and lifestyle.

 Want to pay for more household expenses with your credit card?
 See how you could cover your rent, mortgage, or even student loan bills with your card.